What Is a Wholesale Mortgage Lender?

 Key insights

-• Working with a mortgage broker that has access to multiple wholesale lenders could help you qualify for the best mortgage for your financial situation.
+Working with a mortgage broker who has access to multiple wholesale lenders could help you qualify for the best mortgage.

 Wholesale lenders underwrite mortgage loans for retail lenders, lock in the loan’s interest rate and secure the funding.
 They don’t deal directly with the buyer.
 Instead, they offer their mortgage products to lending institutions (such as banks and credit unions), independent mortgage companies or mortgage brokers — in other words, to any third party that doesn’t have its own funding for loans.